Stuartlab-UCSC/hexmap-view/docs/help/basicControls.rst

 available for the map, while the **Short List** contains only those attributes that have already been selected.

+The statistics display is explained at :doc:`attrInfo`, with a technical discussion at :doc:`statsNsort`.

 To Select attributes for display click on the |primary| or |secondary| in the **Short List** entry.
 No more than two attributes may be selected to color the nodes at a time.